 - Third-Year Day/Fourth-Year Evening Mock Trial Competition

 Students in the third-year day division and fourth-year evening division are eligible.
 Two-person teams prepare opening and closing arguments and direct and cross-examinations of witnesses.
-Winners and runners-up are presented cash awards by the family and friends of Harold B. Goodwin Jr., JD ’80.
+Winners and runners-up are eligible for the Harold B. Goodwin Jr., JD '80 Legal Scholarship.
+This endowed Scholarship was established by his family, friends, and colleagues to memorialize his beloved memory.
+The Law Financial Aid Office staff will determine eligibility based on financial need.

 - Second-Year Day/Third-Year Evening Mock Trial Competition